evidentlyai/evidently/README.md

 # :bar_chart: What is Evidently?

-Evidently is an open-source Python library for data scientists and ML engineers.
-It helps evaluate, test, and monitor ML models from validation to production.
-It works with tabular, text data and embeddings.
+Evidently is an open-source Python library for ML and LLM evaluation and observability.
+It helps evaluate, test, and monitor AI-powered systems and data pipelines from experimentation to production.

-Evidently has a modular approach with 3 components on top of the shared `metrics` functionality.
+🔡 Works with tabular, text data, and embeddings.
+📚 100+ built-in metrics from data drift detection to LLM judges.
+🛠️ Interface to add custom metrics and tests.
+🚦 Both offline evals and live monitoring.
+💻 Open architecture: easily export data and integrate.

+Evidently is very modular: you can start with one-off evaluations in Python without complex installs or set it up as a service to get a real-time monitoring dashboard.

 ## 1. Tests: batch model checks